UBC-MDS/Red-Wine-Quality-Prediction/README.md

 make clean
 ```

+#### Virtual Environment Approach 1

-2. Navigate to the project root directory in `bash` and run:
+1. Navigate to the project root directory in `bash` and run:
 ``` bash
 conda activate red_wine_quality_prediction
 ```

 (Next few steps are for reproducing the report from scratch.
-If you do not intend to do this, skip to step 6)
+If you do not intend to do this, skip to step 5)

-3. Delete all the files in the 3 subfolders(`figures`, `models`, `tables`) of the `results` folder in the root directory. **DO NOT DELETE THESE THREE SUBFOLDERS.** You can either do it manually in your local Git repo for this project, or run the following command (**MAKE SURE YOU ARE CURRENTLY IN THE PROJECT ROOT FOLDER TO PREVENT ACCIDENTALLY DELETING ANYTHING.**)
+2. Delete all the files in the 3 subfolders(`figures`, `models`, `tables`) of the `results` folder in the root directory. **DO NOT DELETE THESE THREE SUBFOLDERS.** You can either do it manually in your local Git repo for this project, or run the following command (**MAKE SURE YOU ARE CURRENTLY IN THE PROJECT ROOT FOLDER TO PREVENT ACCIDENTALLY DELETING ANYTHING.**)
 ``` bash
 # To check your current directory.
 Make sure you are in the project root directory.
 pwd